Excerpt 7, A Seat for the Rabble

 The gray robe gazed after his companion.
 “Have you made arrangements?” he asked so softly she strained to hear.

 The other one must have done or said something, because the one in gray added, “We did right in persuading the king to name her steward.
-The blood of Eduard flows strong in those veins.
-A shame her brother died in the Brace.”
+She has Hexar’s strength, but her mother’s wisdom.
+A shame her full-blooded brother died in the Brace.”

 “Yes, a shame.
-How are they taking the loss of Sara’s only male child?”
+How are they taking the loss of Alyse’s only male child?”

 The gray robe stroked his papery hands.
 “They knew the risks.
-The Lame King is a harbinger for change, and he had his father’s ill temperament, anyway.”
+The Lame King is a harbinger for change.
+The late prince had an ill temperament, anyway.”

-The black cloak treaded back into her vision.
+The black cloak harrumphed.
 “A funny thing, that.
-Lord Shaddon suffered exile for his betrayal, and Sir Hanorr gave up his head.
-And the priestking risked that game piece against Vhizadyn?”
+The king’s brother suffered exile for his betrayal, and Sir Hanorr gave up his head.
+And of all the game pieces on his board, the priestking risked that one against Vhizadyn?”

 “Only that the Southern Vine had nothing to do with it.”

-“Nor did mine.
+“Nor did the Northern.
 I thought maybe he went mad from war.
 Do you believe the bastard prince?”

 The gray robe spun on his heels.
 “Who said that?”